ndrakos/blog/_posts/2021-12-09-Check_Image_Noise_Part_III.md

 ## The test images

-I am starting with a cropped (2048x2048 pixel) image of the H158 filter.
+I am starting with a cropped (2048x2048 pixel) image of the H158 filter (no PSF).
 I have fixed the conversion in translating the galaxy fluxes to and from photon counts, as outlined in <a href="https://ndrakos.github.io/blog/mocks/CheckImageNoise/">Part II</a>.
 The fluxes of individual galaxies should be the same, but the SNR should decrease, and the depth of the image should be ~30 mag.

 Here is the image before (left) and after (right) the correction: